Created on

 Note:

-Dial-up IPsec with SAML using an external browser for authentication is supported starting from FortiOS v7.6.1, FortiClient versions 7.2.5 and 7.4.1 for Mac and Windows, and FortiClient version 7.4.3 for Linux.
+Dial-up IPsec with SAML using an external browser for authentication is supported starting from FortiOS v7.6.1 (Support will be added in v7.4.x future release), FortiClient versions 7.2.5 and 7.4.1 for Mac and Windows, and FortiClient version 7.4.3 for Linux.

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.